stackzoo/khaos/README.md

 ```

 Now you can observe 2 things:
-1. the pods in prod namespace are being Terminating (and recreated by the replicaset):
+1. the pods in prod namespace are being Terminated (and recreated by the replicaset):
 ```console
 NAME                                READY   STATUS              RESTARTS   AGE nginx-deployment-7bf8c77b5b-5fvrc   1/1     Running             0          6s